TezBaydu/Milestone-Project-2-Holiday/readme.md

 To update:
-Site isn't 100% width especially in mobile version - Pic tiles adjustment required - done Adjust designs to version 1 (one place per view) to allow for more map space and interactivity - done Intro 2 - too much white space- potential border, image or reduce margin top and bottom - done - margins reduced by updating flex height on pic-tiles
+Site isn't 100% width especially in mobile version - Pic tiles adjustment required - done Figma updates to Tablet and mobile versions - Done Adjust designs to version 1 (one place per view) to allow for more map space and interactivity - done Intro 2 - too much white space- potential border, image or reduce margin top and bottom - done - margins reduced by updating flex height on pic-tiles
 Back to top button - done